Fatigue Management in WA

 Planning ahead is crucial to managing fatigue on long road trips.
 This rest area guide (March 2015) lists the rest areas and amenities Main Roads provide on 17 major routes through WA to enable you to manage fatigue whilst traveling.
 It contains roadwork/event notifications for all road users.

 Are you getting the best from your employees?

 Beyond Midnight have been researching and delivering fatigue management training for over 19 years and Transafe WA forum participants have been regularly intrigued by Nick Mabbot’s excellent explanations of sleep, why it is necessary and how to get the best you can.

-Go to the Beyond Midnight website for fatigue risk management education and awareness training for staff, employees and family members.
+Go to the Beyond Midnight website for fatigue risk management education and awareness training for staff, employees and family members, and for useful downloads.